Updated April 2023

 So let’s talk about that for a second.

 Resorts and their Hidden Fees

 Surprise!
 Resorts have a lot of hidden fees.
-Most notably, the dreaded vendor fee… What’s that?
+Most notably, the dreaded vendor fee… Have you heard about it?

 Well, the resort will charge you for any off-site vendor that you’d like to hire for your wedding.
 Think hair and makeup artists, wedding officiants, and (ding ding ding!) the photographer and videographer.

 You’ll likely run into a lot of other hidden fees like that.
 They may charge you extra to bring your own decor.
 You may find that the ceremony location you’re in love with isn’t actually included in your package, and you’ll have to pay another fee to get married there.
-Or if you have guests that aren’t staying at the hotel, you’ll have to pay extra to get them access for your wedding day – on top of the per person price you’re already paying for them.
+Or if you have guests that aren’t staying at the hotel, you’ll have to pay extra to get them access for your wedding day – on top of the per person price you’re already paying for their food and drinks, etc..